 There can be many reasons to attribute to the growth in port delays.
 With everyone pointing fingers, one of the questions is, how do we get everyone to take some time off from playing the blame game and instead talk through a plan to clear out the backlogs at the ports?
 Because until then, the number of ships waiting off the coast of the ports is repeatedly breaking record highs.

-The number of ships waiting in the San Pedro Bay to dock at the port of LA and port of Long Beach broke the previous record of 87 ships on November 15th, according to cFlow.
+The number of ships waiting in the San Pedro Bay to dock at the port of LA and the port of Long Beach broke the previous record of 87 ships on November 15th, according to cFlow.
 To put that into perspective, the number of containers on those waiting ships is roughly 24 percent more than the port of Los Angeles imported during the entire month of September.

 Back around October 14th, the cargo waiting off the two Southern California ports was worth around an estimated $25.5 billion, which is more than the annual revenues of McDonald’s.